notaryproject/notary/docs/reference/server-config.md

 		<td valign="top"><code>db_url</code></td>
 		<td valign="top">yes if not <code>memory</code></td>
 		<td valign="top">The <a href="https://github.com/go-sql-driver/mysql">
-			the Data Source Name used to access the DB.</a>
+			Data Source Name used to access the DB.</a>
 			(note: please include <code>parseTime=true</code> as part of the DSN)</td>
 	</tr>
 </table>